What Happens at a Birth Centre Birth?

 Before you leave the birth centre, your midwife will talk to you about what to expect within the next 24 hours.
 They will also provide you with written instructions about when and how to contact them if you have any concerns.

-If you and/or your baby need closer observation or monitoring after the birth, your midwife will recommend moving to the hospital for additional support instead of going home.
+If you and/or your baby need closer observation or monitoring after the birth, your midwife will recommend moving to the hospital for extra support instead of going home.
 Depending on why you or your baby need closer monitoring, you may need to go to hospital by car or by ambulance.
 Find out what happens when things don’t go as planned.

-A midwife is always available to you by phone at any time, day or night, if you have questions or concerns after giving birth.
+A midwife is always available by phone at any time, day or night, if you have questions or concerns after giving birth.
 The day after the birth, your midwife will visit you at home (or in the hospital, if applicable) for your first follow-up visit.

 Midwives provide all the early post-birth care you and your baby need in the comfort of your own home, including: